 Water leak from the side of the housing

 I have had this problem.
-The most likely cause is that the o-ring that is mounted inside the valve body top cover is allowing water to seep out.
+The most likely cause is that the o-ring mounted inside the valve body top cover allows water to seep out.
 This may be because it is either not aligned correctly, it is broken or it requires lubricating.

-If it looks ok and fits properly then use some Hayward Jacks Multilube (available on Amazon) or something similar to lubricate the o-ring to make a better seal.
+If it looks okay and fits properly, then use some Hayward Jacks Multilube (available on Amazon) or something similar to lubricate the o-ring to make a better seal.
 Replace the o-ring and then reassemble the housing and handle.

 Multiport valve (MPV) mounting positions